South African constitutional litigation: Indirect application to common law

+Temporal application

 The constitution that applies

 An unconstitutional law becomes invalid the moment the Constitution comes into effect.
 This is the effect of the supremacy clause of the Constitution: All law and conduct inconsistent with the Constitution is invalidated by it.
 When making an order of invalidity, a court simply declares invalid what has already been made invalid by the Constitution.
 This means that an unconstitutional law in force at the time of commencement of the interim Constitution is invalidated by the interim Constitution with effect from 27 April 1994: "If the law is challenged in litigation brought during the period of operation of the 1996 Constitution, the invalidity of the law should be assessed in terms of the interim Constitution."

 The doctrine described above is known as "objective constitutional invalidity."
 It means that an applicant will always have a choice between the interim and 1996 Constitutions when challenging old-order (pre-1994) laws.
 In other words, "nothing prevents an applicant whose cause of action arose after the commencement of the 1996 Constitution came into force from arguing that an old-order law was invalidated by the interim Constitution."
 For example, in Prince v President, Cape Law Society, the Constitutional Court held, in litigation brought under the 1996 Constitution, that the requirement in the Supreme Court Act that eleven judges of appeal sit in cases in which the validity of an Act of Parliament was in question was inconsistent with the interim Constitution.
 According to the Constitutional Court, the quorum requirement in the Supreme Court Act was in conflict with the interim Constitution, which expressly provided that the Appellate Division lacked jurisdiction to enquire into the constitutional validity of legislation.
 To the extent that the Supreme Court Act provided that the Appellate Division had jurisdiction to adjudicate the constitutionality of Acts of Parliament, it was invalid.
 Moreover, it had been invalid since the moment of commencement of the interim Constitution on 27 April 1994.